civio/medicamentalia/_articles/contraceptives/data.en.md

 This refers to cultural reasons, in contrast to women's health-related barriers, such as the side effects of some hormonal contraceptives.
 Most of the respondents who say this is their principal barrier have never used any method of birth control, according to the Guttmacher study.
 Somebody, whether it's the woman herself, her husband or others, is against her using birth control.
 But whom and why?

 In most such cases, the woman being interviewed says she is against birth control.
-Keeping in mind that we are only analysing the responses of those women whose necessities are unmet--that is, they do not want more children but are not using birth control--their response reflect outside influences, from cultural to social to religious.
+Keeping in mind that we are only analysing the responses of those women whose necessities are unmet--that is, they do not want more children but are not using birth control--their responses reflect outside influences, from cultural to social to religious.

 Although the percentages are lower, religion can also affect opposition in the above cases.
 And that goes for all the major religions.
-In the most orthodox cases, it's the imam, priest, or rabbi who decides who uses, or doesn't use, birth control and what type.
+In the most orthodox cases, imams, priests, or rabbis decide who uses or doesn't use birth control and what type.

 <div class="panel" markdown="1">